 Camdenton is an abundant community on the west side of the popular Lake of the Ozarks and the county seat.
 Entering Camdenton you’ll see businesses, restaurants, and motels lining the highway.
-Al Griffin Photography and Our Eyes Upon Missouri are local businesses with a creative flare.
-Al Griffin Photography photographs real estate, portraits, restaurant food, and nature both on and off the water.
-People can visit Griffin’s blog to view stunning photos & learn more about events and sites along Highway 54.
 A short detour north on Hwy 5 will take you to the Camdenton city park equip with a fabulous multi-pool aquatic center, playground, and sport courts.
 A detour south on Hwy 5 brings you to Orion Center, a science and creation expo center.
 Need gas, food, and a whole lot more?
 Visit Casey’s General Store before leaving town.
 One priceless gem for travelers is the Camdenton Chamber of Commerce located 739 W. US Hwy 54 in Camdenton.
 On Hwy 54, you can follow this scenic road from Camdenton, traveling near Ha Ha Tonka State Park, the castle built in the early 1900s by Robert Snyder.
 While crossing the bridge over Niangua Arm of the Lake of the Ozark behold the beautiful condominiums and houses that wrap around the lake.
-Old Kinderhook is a golf resort that has premiere accommodations and elegant dining, neighboring Windermere Baptist Conference Center has wide variety of events and year around accommodations for reunions, and if you want a unique dining experience take a break at Casa de Loco Winery boasting pizza from a fire brick oven or a beautiful location for a wedding.
+Old Kinderhook is a golf resort that has premiere accommodations and elegant dining.
 Traveling west you’ll run into a rural stretch through the town of Macks Creek.

 Old Town Café serves traditional American meals within a stones-throw from the highway and located across from the Bank of Macks Creek.